 When I was 29, I moved to a new city where I didn’t know anyone.
-I made several close friends using the strategies I share in this article.
+I made several close friends using the strategies I share below.

 What I’ll cover: